 Everyone wants the most leather and latigo for their buck, including me.
 But good dead cow skin costs dollars.
 And sewing the pieces together so they survive the long haul costs more money.

 When I weigh what I paid for the saddle ($1,080 plus shipping) against what the saddle has delivered I’m very happy.
 When I project the purchase price ahead over the many more years I plan to use the saddle, I think it’s a great value.

-Simple: It’s turning into a fancy world.
-Look at the TV truck ads and the announcer tells you all about the tailgate the turns into a step ladder and, hey, lookie here, the backup camera that makes your trailer disappear!
-All for just $65,000.
+It’s turning into a fancy world.
+Look at the TV truck ads and the announcer tells you all about the tailgate that turns into a step ladder and, hey, lookie here, the backup camera that makes your trailer disappear!
+All for just $85,000.

 Whatever happened to the base model with crank-up windows?

-Same goes for saddles.
+The same goes for saddles.
 Swirly saddle tooling doesn’t make my mule spook less at passing semis.
-Much as I’d like to think so, 16 ounces of 92.5% sterling silver conchoes stuck all over my saddle don’t make people mistake me for Clint Eastwood.
+Much as I’d like to think so, 16 ounces of 92.5% sterling silver conchos stuck all over my saddle don’t make people mistake me for Clint Eastwood.
 Based on scrap value, they would add $236.07 to the price of the saddle.

 No. Just give me a frill-free saddle that fits my mule.
 The QVM delivers.
 It’s an elegantly plain saddle with just enough tooling to keep the khaki clad man inside me smiling.

 Yes, it has 6 mule head conchos on it.
 No, I won’t be prying them off with a screwdriver to melt them down.
 They’re not silver.

 At the risk of sounding like a complainy pants, there are 2 things I would have liked to see on the saddle: